Is It My Shoulder or Neck?

-At The Orthopaedic Institute of Central Jersey, our staff of highly trained of Orthopedic and Sports Medicine Specialists is prepared to treat any musculoskeletal injury or condition.
+At The Orthopaedic Institute Brielle Orthopaedics, our staff of highly trained of Orthopedic and Sports Medicine Specialists is prepared to treat any musculoskeletal injury or condition.
 We provide expert medical care in a professional, understanding and caring environment to our patients with 5 locations throughout Central New Jersey, including Freehold, NJ.

 Furthermore, The physicians at OIBOrtho have extensive training in the various subspecialties of orthopedics including, spine injuries, shoulder injuries, knee and hip injuries and sports medicine care – designed especially for the athlete.
 If you are suffering from any bone, joint, spine or muscle injury – contact us today to schedule an appointment.